Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 4. Create LSP text edit JSON objects, inserting the sendback markup's content at the respective command's position.

-Once the list of these Code Actions is sent to the language client, the server's work is done.
+Once the list of these code actions is sent to the language client, the server's work is done.
 The LSP text edit objects exist in a format standardized in the LSP, so the actual execution of the text edit can be done entirely in the client.

 We also considered how to deal with correct indentation for the inserted text.
 In #jedit[], when a sendback markup gets inserted, the general indentation function that exists in #jedit[] is called right after to correctly indent the newly inserted text.
 Since this internal indentation function uses direct access to the underlying jEdit buffer, we could not easily use this function from the language server.
 However, simply ignoring the indentation completely results in a subpar user experience.
 A proper solution would reimplement #jedit['s] indentation logic for the language server, however this would require additional work.
 For our contribution, the language server instead just copies the source command's indentation to the inserted text.
 This will potentially give slightly different indentations compared to #jedit[], however the result is acceptable in practice.